mjsushanth/mlops-labs-portfolio/FlaskGCP_Lab/README.md

 9. **GCP Deployment** - Cloud Run deployment with public URL.
 Docker - GCP workflow practiced.

 **Success Items**:
-- Flask app with multiple routes, Tested locally - Successful.
+- **Flask app with multiple routes**, Tested locally - Successful.
-- Polars for fast data processing, Tested locally - Successful.
+- **Polars** for fast data processing, Tested locally - Successful.
-- PyOD for anomaly detection, Tested locally - Successful.
+- **PyOD** for anomaly detection, Tested locally - Successful.
-- Dockerfile for containerization, Built and tested - Successful. ( Screenshots in `results` folder )
+- **Dockerfile** for containerization, Built and tested - Successful. ( Screenshots in `results` folder )
-- GCP deployment (App Engine or Cloud Run), Deployed and tested - Successful.
+- **GCP deployment** (App Engine or Cloud Run), Deployed and tested - Successful. ( Screenshots in `results` folder )

+# Flask Strategy, and Endpoints:
+- Flask app with 4 endpoints: `/`, `/stats`, `/benchmark`, `/outliers`.
+- `/` - Home route with welcome message and instructions.
+- `/stats` - Returns basic statistics (mean, median, std, min, max) for numeric columns using Polars.
+- `/benchmark` - Compares performance of Pandas vs Polars for calculating statistics on the dataset.
+- `/outliers` - Uses PyOD's Isolation Forest to detect anomalies in numeric columns and returns count of outliers.
+- Each endpoint handles errors and returns JSON responses.
+- Has singleton pattern, lazy loading of dataset for efficiency, and caching of results to speed up repeated requests.

+# Docker Strategy:
+- Multi-stage build to minimize final image size (1.5GB).
+- No conda image, Conda bulks and makes 3-5 GB or more.
+Used **slim python** base image.
+- Install only necessary packages via pip (Polars, PyOD, Flask, Gunicorn).
+- Copy only source code and requirements.txt into the image.
+- Ignore unnecessary files with .dockerignore.
+Results, datasets, .git, __pycache__, .vscode etc.
+- Use Gunicorn as production server with 2 workers for handling requests.
+- Expose port 8080 for Cloud Run compatibility.
+- Set memory to 2GB in Cloud Run for handling 200k rows efficiently.

 # Instructions to Run Locally for Docker Test:
 1. Ensure Docker is installed and running on your machine.